rye/krye.io/_posts/2019-06-17-firewalling-with-iptables.md

 layout: post
 title: "Firewalling with iptables"
 subtitle: Cheap, fast, and simple kernel-level Linux firewalls for fun and profit.
+excerpt: The netfilter Linux kernel-space APIs that have existed since the early 2010s are a really powerful way of filtering TCP/IP traffic.
+  `iptables` is one common userspace program that allows the interaction with and administration of the netfilter module.
 ---

 <blockquote class="disclaimer">